Stormy Daniels Penthouse Interview: Top 5 Moments, Including Donald Trump's Hair And Other Body Parts

 “I feel bad for Michael Cohen,” she told interviewer Mitchell Sunderland.
 “Did you see his lawyer and my lawyer on CNN last night?
 His lawyer isn’t even licensed in California.”

-Here are the five most intriguing and fascinating moments from Stormy Daniels new Penthouse interview, the most in-depth interview with the adult film star to appear since the story of her payoff from Cohen and affair with Trump broke in January.
+Here are the five most intriguing and fascinating moments from Stormy Daniels’ new Penthouse interview, the most in-depth interview with the adult film star to appear since the story of her payoff from Cohen and affair with Trump broke in January.

 • Trump’s Hair Is Real